nodejs/docs/ROADMAP.md

 into the core repo.

 The existing [node doctool][ref-doctool] is specifically built to _only_ generate API docs.
-Until we can build the guide docs with Node's `make doc` command, guide documentation will be copied from the website repo into the core repo, but not *removed* from the website repo.
+Until we can build the guide docs with Node.js' `make doc` command, guide documentation will be copied from the website repo into the core repo, but not *removed* from the website repo.